James Bridge Copper Works

 The works on a 1968 Ordnance Survey map.
 The part-built M6 Motorway can be seen immediately to the west.

 The James Bridge Copper Works was a copper refining plant in Walsall, Staffordshire, England.
 It was established as a smelting plant in 1917 on a site formerly used for ironstone and coal mining and as a brickworks.
 From 1920 it was owned by the Wolverhampton Metal Company who expanded the works.
 It was temporarily closed in 1931–2 because of local pollution issues and during the Second World War due to blackout regulations.
-After the war the plant specialised in reclamation of copper from waste materials and became a leader in that field, helping to alleviate a national shortage of copper; by 1964 the plant had electrowinning facilities.
-The works were purchased by Imperial Metal Industries Limited in 1967 and the electrowinning facilities were greatly expanded over the following decades.
+After the war the plant specialised in reclamation of copper from waste materials and helped to alleviate a national shortage of copper; by 1964 the plant had electrowinning facilities.
+The works was purchased by Imperial Metal Industries Limited in 1967 and the electrowinning facilities were greatly expanded over the following decades.
 The site closed in 1999.

-The site had been heavily contaminated by its industrial use and came into the ownership of Walsall Council, who proposed remediation works by 2011, and Homes England.
+The site had been heavily contaminated by its industrial use and by 2019 had come into the ownership of Walsall Council and Homes England.
 The site, known as Phoenix 10, was proposed for redevelopment into commercial units and permission for this was granted in April 2021.
 Henry Boot plc commenced remediation works in May 2021.